 The anatomy also includes all the soft tissues and muscles surrounding these bones, including cartilage, muscles, tendons, ligaments, nerves, and blood vessels.
 Damage to these can also happen as a result of a pelvis or hip injury.
 It can result in other issues themselves if not repaired correctly, such as arthritis, loss of mobility, scarring, etc.

-- If you fall a public stairwell and get a hip injury because of loose railings
+- If you fall on a public stairwell and get a hip injury because of loose railings

 - If you trip over exposed wiring in a supermarket and get a pelvic injury